By David Tomas, on 8 October 2020

-CMOs, CEOs, and Marketing Directors have all had to face this question eventually: Do you need to hire someone internally to expand the marketing team or should you invest in an agency?
+CMOs, CEOs, and Marketing Directors have all had to face this question of whether they should hire someone internally to expand the marketing team or invest in an agency?
 Basically, in-house marketing vs agency marketing.

-Some may say it's better to hire someone directly, because they will be part of the company's DNA and will be 100% aligned with the objectives and the team.
+Some may say it's better to hire someone directly, because they will be part of the company's DNA and the marketing will be better aligned with the objectives and the other teams.
 Everyone will understand what needs to be achieved because you will all speak the same language.
+However, the answer is a bit more complex.

 Marketing Agency: Hire A Team With Multiple Experts

-Investing in an in-house full time hire has its advantages, but there is always a risk, New team members may not fit in with the team, or perhaps they are specialized in certain areas of marketing, but not all that you need.
+Investing in an in-house hire has its advantages, but there is always a risk.
+New team members may not be a great fit, or perhaps they are specialized in certain areas of marketing, but not others that you need.
+Maybe your company really needs an inbound expert, a SEM strategist, or someone to run email marketing campaigns.

-Depending on the agency you choose, you could have experts in content marketing, brand content, native advertising, video marketing, SEM, SEO, inbound marketing, email marketing, display, data science, design and UX, all within reach.
+Depending on the agency you choose, you could have experts in content marketing, branded content, native advertising, video marketing, SEM, SEO, inbound marketing, email marketing, display, data science, design, and UX, all within reach.
 Agencies can offer you multiple perspectives to develop your campaigns and take them to another level of goal achievement and ROI.

 An agency can help you define your SEO strategy.
 They will be focused on getting the reach and visibility that your company needs, in order to attract more customers and improve sales.
 The process of identifying your potential keywords will be important for your SEO strategy and SEM campaigns, such as Google Ads.
 With the first technique you will work on the positioning in the medium-long term and with the second in the short term.